Semilinear elliptic equations with measure data and quasi-regular Dirichlet forms

 \author{Tomasz Klimsiak and Andrzej Rozkosz \mbox{}\ where $(\cdot,\cdot)$ is the usual scalar product in $L^2(E;m)$, $\hat U\nu$ is the 0-order co-potential of $\nu$ and $\widetilde{\hat U\nu}$ denotes its quasi-continuous version.
-In the paper we work exclusively with probabilistic definition (\ref{eq1.3}) because in our opinion it is simpler and more natural than the definition by duality, and what is even more important, allows us to use directly powerful methods of the theory of Dirichlet forms and Markov processes.
+We work exclusively with the probabilistic definition (\ref{eq1.3}) because in our opinion it is simpler and more natural than the definition by duality, and what is even more important, it allows us to use directly powerful methods of the theory of Dirichlet forms and Markov processes.

 The paper is organized as follows.
 In Section \ref{sec2} we provide basic definitions and prove some auxiliary but important results on smooth measures and their associated additive functionals.